HPE’s CEO lays out his technology vision

 If you ask me what the CIO role of the future will look like, it would be a service provider.
 I wake up in the morning, have a screen that says – oh, you know what?
 Today it’s cheaper to run that app here.
 I just slice it there and then it just moves.
 Whatever attributes on the data I want to manage and so forth – oh, today I have capacity here and by the way, why are you not using it?
 Slide it back here.
 That’s the hybrid world.

 Many people, when they started with the cloud, thought, “I’ll just virtualize everything,” but that’s not the cloud.
-You’re virtualizing, but you have to make it self-service.
+You’re virtualising, but you have to make it self-service.
 Obviously, cloud-native applications have developed that are different today.
 That’s why containers are definitely a much more efficient way, and that’s why I agree that the bare-metal piece of this is coming back.

-Knorr: Do you worry that public cloud incursions into the data center?
+Knorr: Do you worry that public cloud incursions into the data centre?

 Neri: It’s happening.
 Of course I’m worried.
 But what at least gives me comfort is twofold.
 One is that the customer wants choice.
 They don’t want to be locked in.
 Service is important.
 It’s one thing to say: Here’s the system.
 The other is: Who’s going to maintain it for me?
 Who is going to run it for me?
 And even though you have all the automation tools in the world, somebody has to watch this thing.
 Our job is to bring the public-cloud experience on prem, so that the customer has that choice.